Redshift

 amount,

-SUM(amount) OVER (PARTITION BY product_id ORDER BY sale_date) as cumulative_sales
+SUM(amount) OVER (PARTITION BY product_id ORDER BY sale_date) AS cumulative_sales

 FROM sales;